elmtree-askmo/cloudcannon-app/content/learn/chemistry/provide-an-example-of-a-heterogeneous-mixture-and-explain-its-characteristics.md

 url: /learn/chemistry/questions/provide-an-example-of-a-heterogeneous-mixture-and-explain-its-characteristics
 score: -1.0
 related_article1:
-    id: 161906
+    id: 161871
-    title: >-
-        What are the characteristics of homogeneous mixtures?
+    title: What are some examples of elements and compounds?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-characteristics-of-homogeneous-mixtures
+    url: /learn/chemistry/questions/what-are-some-examples-of-elements-and-compounds
 related_article2:
-    id: 161906
+    id: 161850
-    title: >-
-        What are the characteristics of homogeneous mixtures?
+    title: List some examples of homogeneous mixtures.
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-characteristics-of-homogeneous-mixtures
+    url: /learn/chemistry/questions/list-some-examples-of-homogeneous-mixtures
 related_article3:
-    id: 161880
+    id: 161822
-    title: >-
-        How do heterogeneous mixtures differ from homogeneous mixtures?
+    title: What is the definition of matter in terms of mass and volume?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-heterogeneous-mixtures-differ-from-homogeneous-mixtures
+    url: /learn/chemistry/questions/what-is-the-definition-of-matter-in-terms-of-mass-and-volume
 related_article4:
+    id: 161825
+    title: What are chemical symbols and how are they used to represent elements?
+    subject: Chemistry
+    url: /learn/chemistry/questions/what-are-chemical-symbols-and-how-are-they-used-to-represent-elements
+related_article5:
-    id: 161710
+    id: 161729
-    title: >-
-        What distinguishes a homogeneous mixture from a heterogeneous mixture?
+    title: What distinguishes a homogeneous mixture from a heterogeneous mixture?
     subject: Chemistry
     url: /learn/chemistry/questions/what-distinguishes-a-homogeneous-mixture-from-a-heterogeneous-mixture
 ---